 During the election of 1888, hundreds of Latter-day Saint men in Idaho, with approval from Church leaders, temporarily “withdrew” their membership in the Church in order to vote and thus challenge the legality and enforcement of the “Test Oath.”
 Most of the Latter-day Saint voters were arrested and their votes negated.
 One Mormon, Samuel D. Davis, took his case to the US Supreme Court, which ruled on February 3, 1890 that the “Test Oath” was indeed constitutional.
 In Davis v.
 Beason the US Supreme Court ruled that in the context of the First Amendment, "religion" refers primarily to "one's views of his relations to his Creator" and "modes of worship" and is not intended to be "invoked as a protection against legislation for the punishment of acts inimical to the peace, good order, and morals of society."

 The oath became part of Idaho's constitution when it was admitted to the Union the following July.
 Active enforcement of the “Test Oath” essentially ended after the election of 1892.
 Attempts to repeal it, however, were unsuccessful until some ninety years later in 1982.
+Showing how time doesn't necessarily change bigotry, even in 1982 more than a third of the Idaho voting public (34.29%) still voted to keep the anti-Mormon language in the constitution.
 In the 1996 Supreme Court Case Romer v.
-Evans Justice Scalia questioned how such a blatant violation of civil rights could ever have been upheld by the court, "It remains to be explained how §501 of the Idaho Revised Statutes was not an "impermissible targeting" of [LDS Church Members]."
+Evans Justice Scalia marveled at how such a blatant violation of civil rights could ever have been upheld by the court, "It remains to be explained how §501 of the Idaho Revised Statutes was not an "impermissible targeting" of [LDS Church Members]."

 Idaho wasn't alone in stripping Mormons of their civil rights.
 The federal government passed its own version of the test oath act in 1887, which was ultimately upheld once again by the Supreme Court in 1890.
 The federal government’s version not only put Mormons in prison for up to 5 years, but also allowed for the confiscation off all church property valued at over $50,000.
 Countless other bills were either passed into law or proposed, all aimed at stripping rights from Mormons.